gandhi120/notemaker/docs/Release_3.3.6/TDD_React_Native.md

 12. Sync service retries pending notes when network is available
 13. My Notes list displays saved notes from Realm with metadata (name, created by, created on)

+### Note Deletion Flow

+1. User views notes in My Notes screen
+2. User long-presses or swipes on a note card
+3. Delete button/option appears on the card
+4. User taps delete button
+5. Confirmation dialog appears with title "Delete Note" and message "Are you sure you want to delete this note?"
+6. Dialog shows two buttons: "Cancel" (secondary) and "Delete" (danger/red)
+7. If user taps "Cancel": Dialog closes, no action taken
+8. If user taps "Delete": System proceeds with deletion
+9. **Optimistic UI Update (happens immediately, no loading spinner):**
+   - Mark note with isDeleted = true in Realm
+   - Note disappears from list instantly (filtered out by `filteredNotes` computed property)
+   - Show success toast: "Note deleted successfully"
+10. **Background API Call (after UI update):**
+    - Mark isSynced = false in Realm
+    - Attempt DELETE /api/notes/:id/delete
+11. **On API Success:**
+    - Permanently remove note from Realm (hard delete)
+    - Note stays removed from UI
+12. **On API Failure (offline/network error):**
+    - Keep isDeleted = true (note stays hidden in UI)
+    - Add to sync queue for retry when online
+    - User sees no error (note already appears deleted)
+13. **Sync Service:**
+    - Retries deletion when network is available
+    - After successful sync, permanently removes from Realm
+14. **Edge Case - All Notes Deleted:**
+    - If last note is deleted, show empty state: "No notes available"
+    - "Create your first note" button visible

 ---

 ## 3. Screens & Components